QuantEcon/lecture-python-advanced.myst/_sources/knowing_forecasts_of_others.md

 ## Introduction

-Robert E. Lucas, Jr. {cite}`lucas75`, Kenneth Kasa  {cite}`kasa`, and Robert Townsend {cite}`townsend` showed that into  decision makers into environments in which they want to infer persistent hidden  state variables from equilibrium prices and quantities can elongate and amplify impulse responses to aggregate shocks in business cycle models.
+Robert E. Lucas, Jr. {cite}`lucas75`, Kenneth Kasa  {cite}`kasa`, and Robert Townsend {cite}`townsend` showed that putting  decision makers into environments in which they want to infer persistent hidden  state variables from equilibrium prices and quantities can elongate and amplify impulse responses to aggregate shocks.

+This provides a promising way to think about amplification mechanisms  in business cycle models.

 Townsend {cite}`townsend`
-noted  that living in  such environments  can naturally induce decision makers to want  to forecast the forecast of others.
+noted  that living in  such environments   makes decision makers  want  to forecast  forecasts of others.

-This theme has been pursued  for situations in which decision makers' imperfect information forces them into pursuing an infinite recursion of forming beliefs about the beliefs of other (e.g., {cite}`ams`).
+This theme has been pursued  for situations in which decision makers' imperfect information forces them to pursue an infinite recursion that involves forming beliefs about the beliefs of others (e.g., {cite}`ams`).

-Lucas {cite}`lucas75` side stepped having decision makers forecast the forecasts of other decision makers by assuming that they simply pool their information before forecasting.
+Lucas {cite}`lucas75` side stepped having decision makers forecast the forecasts of other decision makers by assuming that they simply **pool their information** before forecasting.

 A **pooling equilibrium** like Lucas's plays a prominent role in this lecture.

-But because he didn’t assume such pooling, {cite}`townsend` confronted the forecasting the forecasts of others problem.
+Because he didn’t assume such pooling, {cite}`townsend` confronted the forecasting the forecasts of others problem.

 To formulate the  problem recursively required that Townsend define a decision maker's **state** vector.

 Townsend concluded that his original  model required an intractable infinite dimensional  state space.

-Therefore, he constructed a more manageable approximating model in which the hidden Markov component of a demand shock is revealed to all firms after a fixed and finite number of periods.
+Therefore, he constructed a more manageable approximating model in which a hidden Markov component of a demand shock is revealed to all firms after a fixed,  finite number of periods.

 In this lecture, we illustrate again the theme that **finding the state is an art** by showing how to formulate Townsend's original model in terms of a low-dimensional state space.